relaxo-player/RelaxoPlayer-Android/README.md

 ## 💡 Project Idea <a id="the-idea"></a>

-Loud repeative ads make us feel groggy.
+Loud repetitive ads make us feel groggy.

 You should be able to leave your TV on 24/7 and walk away refreshed.

-We put ⌞ **ADBLOCK** ⌝  `INSIDE THE TV` and gave users a way to choose what plays instead of ads, we then added **CONTENT-AWARE TIMERS** to make the evening TV ritual a serene experiece.
+We put ⌞ **ADBLOCK** ⌝  `INSIDE THE TV` and gave users a way to choose what plays instead of ads, we then added **CONTENT-AWARE TIMERS** to make the evening TV ritual a serene experience.

 ## ☠️ Killer Features <a id="features"></a>